pankajarm/tensorflow-playground/README.md

 ```

 ### Windows
 And installing on Windows.
-In your console or Anaconda shell,
+In your console or Anaconda shell:

 ```
 conda create -n tensorflow-playground python=3.5